Italy–Syria relations: Diplomatic relations

-After the beginning of the Syrian civil war, in 2012 Italy decided to shut down its embassies and withdrew its diplomatic body from the Syrian territory, declaring that in virtue of the worsening of the situation Italy did not recognize al-Assad's regime as legitimate and refused to intervene in the region, contrary to other NATO members.
-Still, some political groups in Italy support the Syrian regime, such as the Italian Communist Party.
+After the beginning of the Syrian civil war, on 25 November 2011, Italian Foreign Minister, Giulio Terzi di Sant'Agata reiterated Italy's support to "organised opposition" in the shape of SNC.
+In March 2012 Italy decided to shut down its embassy and withdrew its diplomatic body from the Syrian territory, declaring that in virtue of the worsening of the situation.
+Italy did not recognize al-Assad's government as legitimate but refused to intervene in the region, contrary to other NATO members.
+Still, some political groups in Italy supported the Syrian government, such as the Italian Communist Party.

-The Syrian embassy in Italy is located in Rome, whereas the consulate is located in Milan.

 In 2011, the European Union adopted a decision (2011/273/CFSP) imposing an embargo on the export of weapons and instruments which could be useful for internal repression, it has forbidden any form of technical and financial assistance, it has frozen the assets, and the economic resources of those individuals held accountable for the repression of the Syrian population, and it has imposed restrictions on the admission in the European Union.
 In 2013, the Italian minister of foreign affairs Emma Bonino criticized the decision of the European Union to cease this embargo, adding that Italy would never supply weapons to Syria.